Monkeying With the Clocks Via Metformin

 Accuracy vs. precision.
 Credit: 88Guru.com.

 First on precision.
 Morgan Levine — the former Yale biomedical data scientist who co-developed some of the best epigenetic age clocks and is now with Altos Labs — has found that the actual measurement process of the underlying epigenetic markers in patient blood samples exhibits a high degree of technical noise.
-That is: if you take a single blood draw from a single person, split it into multiple aliquots, and run the standard measurement for epigenetic age on each of those samples, the instruments will spit back epigenetic ages that deviate from each other by anywhere from 3 to 9 years — not because of the algorithm, but because of the room for random variability in the measurement process itself.
+That is: if you take a single blood draw from a single person, split it into multiple aliquots, and run the standard measurement for epigenetic age on each of those samples, the instruments will spit back epigenetic ages that deviate from each other by anywhere from 3 to 9 years — not because of the algorithm, but because of the random variability in the measurement process itself.
 This noise alone would swamp a positive result from many would-be anti-aging interventions over the course of a five-year clinical trial.
 It also makes them useless for individuals testing themselves every six months or a year.

 Moreover, while each of these clocks is predictive of chronological or biological age at the population level, the various available clocks give wildly different values from each other for any given individual.
 For instance, Buck Institute CEO Dr. Eric Verdin used a single blood draw to calculate his own biological age on many of the most widely-used age clocks, and got differences that varied by decades.